2023 Solar Incentives Guide for Chili, NY - Tax Credits & Rebates

 EcoWatch's Chili, NY Solar Incentives FAQs

-To find a top-rated solar panel installer, check out our guide to Chili's top solar panel companies.
+To find the right solar panel installer for you, check out our guide to Chili's best solar panel companies.

 Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money you can.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.